sylvain-pierrot/spark-do5/README.md

 # Spark on Kubernetes with Spark Operator

 This guide provides step-by-step instructions to set up and run Spark applications on a Kubernetes cluster using the Spark Operator.
-It showcases two distinct examples: reading data from MinIO and querying Neo4j.

 ## Applications

 - **SimpleApp** is a Spark application that retrieves a file from MinIO and displays its content using PySpark.
 - **SampleApp** is a Spark application that connects to a Neo4j instance using the Neo4j Spark Connector and runs a Cypher query (`CALL db.schema.visualization`) to retrieve schema information.
 - **DataAnalysisApp** is a Spark application that loads the `wikipedia.dat` file from MinIO, extracts fields (like categories), transforms the raw data into a DataFrame, and counts the top 50 most frequent categories.
+- **BucketMonitorApp** is a Spark-compatible Python application that continuously monitors a MinIO bucket for changes (file additions or deletions).
+It compares the current state of the bucket with the previous one and logs detailed messages when differences are detected — including lists of added or removed files.

 ## Getting Started